As you age, it’s more important than ever that you are eating well to get adequate nutrients.

 Eating for health is often framed in a way that isolates nutrients that are good for your bones, your heart, or your digestive system.
 The result is a list of foods that will provide those nutrients, but ignores the way nutrients work together.
 Calcium, for example, is essential for strong bones, but it must partner with magnesium, vitamins D and K, and protein to get the job done.
 In fact, all these nutrients together are optimized only with weight-bearing exercise.

-Tried and true tips
+Tried and true healthy eating tips

 So how do we bring research know-how to the dinner table when it’s so complex?
 Managing a health condition or nutrient deficiency is best done with a registered dietitian, but these tips can ground your food choices in decades of research and simplify eating well: